falcore3000/darknet/README.md

 Tradeoffs
 =========

-The Skycoin Darknet proticol is low latency, high throughput and offers a greater degree of privacy than previous systems.
+The Skycoin Darknet protocol is low latency, high throughput and offers a greater degree of privacy than previous systems.
 However to achieve these goals, several tradeoffs were necessary.

 1. Routing decisions are pushed to the origin node instead of the network
 2. Rasberry PIs can only forward 150 Mb/s of second of traffic due to encryption overhead.
 FGPA hardware could accelerate this to GB/s.